- Free Trials

-The following list covers all of RT Software’s broadcast products and includes SDI, uncompressed IP, NDI, and supported previewing formats.
+The following list covers all of RT Software’s broadcast products and includes SDI, ST 2110, NDI, and proxy previewing formats.

 The quantity of video inputs and outputs is dictated by the hardware cards used (although some software and operating system limitations exist aswell).
 To find out what video I/O is supported on different cards take a look at our Recommended Hardware page.

 If you would like to understand what files can be incorporated into your templates take a look at the Supported File Formats page.

 SD – 525i (NTSC), 625i (PAL).
 4×3 or Widescreen.

 HD – 720p/25, 720p/50, 720p/29.97, 720p/59.94, 1080i/50i, 1080i/59.94, 1080p/25, 1080p/50, 1080p29.97, 1080p/59.94, 1080p/23.98

 UHD – 3840 x 2160.
 25p, 29.97p, 50p, 59.94p.
 Levels A or B supported.
 12G – 2SI, single or quad.

 Our SDI support conforms to the appropriate SMPTE standards, via the appropriate PCIe video card, including:

 HD – SMPTE 292M